-Stéphane de Navacelle practices corporate litigation, predominantly in criminal law, regulatory, internal investigations, compliance, complex litigation and arbitration in New York, London and Paris.
+Stéphane de Navacelle practices corporate litigation, predominantly in criminal law, regulatory, internal investigations, compliance, complex commercial litigation, international arbitration and mediation in New York, London and Paris.

-With over 15 years’ experience in investigations in France and abroad led in part in connection with French, Foreign or international organizations (at Engel & McCarney, Debevoise & Plimpton LLP and Navacelle), he advises entities in rolling out and auditing ethics and compliance programs; as such he was appointed Independent Compliance Monitor (2017-2019) and Expert (2019) pursuant to Negotiated resolution agreements between European conglomerates with a global reach and the World Bank.
+With over 15 years’ experience in investigations in France and abroad led in part in connection with French, Foreign or international organizations (at Engel & McCarney, Debevoise & Plimpton LLP and Navacelle), he advises entities in rolling out and auditing ethics and compliance programs; as such he was appointed Independent Compliance Monitor Expert (2017-2019, 2019-2021, 2022-2024, 2022-2024) pursuant to negotiated resolution agreements between European conglomerates with a global reach and the World Bank and the Inter-American Development Bank.

 Advising a pan-African agricultural and industrial inputs distribution company by conducting an internal investigation in connection with allegations of public agent corruption relating to a call for tenders issues by a State owned company.